santiago-rodrig/alpha-blog/README.md

 ![app demo gif](./doc/demo.gif)

-A blog built with Ruby on Rails 6, among its features are included sessions management, articles, and categories.
+A blog built with Ruby on Rails 6, among its features is included sessions management, articles, and categories.
 It is fully tested, you may use it with confidence.